 We’ve seen clients double their Click Through Rates by having the review stars under their listing in the search results, which means twice as many customers finding their way from Google to their site without any other work or improvements to their site!

-We hope you found this first in our series of five strategies for quicker-than-usual traffic gains useful, but if you have any questions or want to find out how we can help you improve your SEO efforts further, just get in touch.
+We hope you found this first in our series of five strategies for quicker-than-usual traffic gains useful, but if you have any questions or want to find out how we can help you improve your SEO or SEM efforts further, just get in touch.